ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S08-scalability/M3-rubric/L1/index.md

 ## Rubric for Analyzing Scalability Solutions

-The challenge with understanding Layer 2 and scaling solutions is a common challenge for The explosion in demand for sophisticated, bleeding-edge cryptographic products leads to a common predicament in blockchain.
+The explosion in demand for sophisticated, bleeding-edge cryptographic products leads to a common predicament in blockchain.
 For those not deeply familiar with these projects and their associated tech, it’s extremely difficult—if not intimidating—to decide which is best and safest to use.
 Not to mention the rate of change of L2 documentation and the L2 frameworks themselves.

 However, there are trade-offs to using scalability solutions.
 Trade-offs to the blockchain primitives we discussed earlier in the course.
 With this section, we will continue propose a framework to assist the analysis of L2 projects.
 It’s meant to help the reader develop an intuition for approaching a possible L2 solution for their various needs and circumstances.
 But it's also meant to highlight the trade-offs a scalability approach requires against our main blockchain network layer.